-People are blowing cinnamon on their front door on the first day of October – experts tell us why we should be doing it too
+People are blowing cinnamon on their front door on the first day of November – experts reveal why we should be doing it too

-The crunchy leaves and crisp air of October are a sign that fall has arrived once again.
+As the final month of fall, November is the time to soak up all the vibrant tree colors while getting ready for the incoming winter.
 Many believe we can set the precedent for a successful month ahead by following an ancient ritual on the 1st – involving a staple spice: cinnamon.

 Cinnamon may famously have its uses in the kitchen or you may use cinnamon to prevent mold, but according to an ancient ritual it also has its uses outside the home, especially around our front doors.
 And, while it may seem surprising that there is a correlation between our front door and this spice – the two are, in fact, related.